-A grade point average of 3.0 ('B') is required in all work taken after admission to the University.
-Grades of 'C' or below are not considered acceptable graduate-level work, but will be counted when calculating grade point average.
+A cumulative graduate level grade point average (GPA) of 3.0 ('B') is required for graduation.
+Grades of 'C-' or below are not considered acceptable graduate-level work, but will be counted when calculating grade point average.
 A student receiving a grade of 'C' will be placed on academic warning.
-Students who receive a grade lower than 'C' or two grades of 'C' will be required to withdraw from the program.
+Students who receive a grade lower than 'C' or two grades of 'C' will be placed on academic probation or suspended from the program.
+Prior to reinstatement, students with more than one 'C' and/or a grade or grades of C- or lower must repeat the failed courses earning a grade of B- or better.